February

 "It's part of my fabric," she said.
 "It's who I am."

-Taylor's work in incorporating diversity in courses she teaches and promoting diversity through programs such as the Mississippi Rural Allied Health Professionals Scholarship Program and the Health Equity Leadership Initiative led to her nomination for the Mississippi Institutions of Higher Learning 2016 Diversity Award for Excellence.
+Taylor's work incorporating diversity into the courses she teaches and promoting it through programs such as the Mississippi Rural Allied Health Professionals Scholarship Program and the Health Equity Leadership Initiative led to her nomination for the Mississippi Institutions of Higher Learning 2016 Diversity Award for Excellence.

-She and 10 other nominees, one from each of the state's IHL campuses and one each from Mississippi State University's Division of Agriculture, Forestry and Veterinary Medicine and UMMC, were honored Feb.
+She and 10 other nominees, representing each of the state's IHL campuses as well as Mississippi State University's Division of Agriculture, Forestry and Veterinary Medicine and UMMC, were honored Feb.
 18 by the state College Board.

-The annual award is based on positive contributions to the campus and state, including advancing campus diversity, community outreach and demonstrating achievements that have benefitted all Mississippians, said Clotee Lewis, IHL coordinator of public affairs.
-Coinciding with Black History Month in February, the honor's presentation “recognizes accomplishments in diversity among our faculty members,” she said.
-Among the nominees, Dr. Shirley Hanshaw, an associate professor of English at Mississippi State University, was chosen for the Diversity Educator Award this year.
+The annual award recognizes positive contributions to campuses and the state, including advancing diversity, community outreach and achievements that benefit Mississippians, said Clotee Lewis, IHL coordinator of public affairs.
+Presented during Black History Month, the honor highlights faculty accomplishments in diversity.

 "It's a prestigious award," Lewis said, "and one we look forward to each year."